Federated Semi-Supervised and Semi-Asynchronous Learning for Anomaly Detection in IoT Networks: Experimental Results

 \subsection{Dataset and Scenarios}

-In this paper, we use CIC-IDS 2017 \cite{CIC-IDS} dataset for experimental evaluation, which is one of the most widely used datasets in the existing anomaly detection field, and it can well reflect the real network environment.
+In this paper, we use CIC-IDS 2017 \cite{CIC-IDS} dataset for experimental evaluation, as it is one of the largest datasets in the anomaly detection field.
+It can well reflect the real network environment, and has been widely used.
 The dataset contains 78-dimension attribute features and 1-dimension classification feature which contains 15 attack types.
 We discard several attacks with very sparse data, and the final experimental dataset contains 8 attack types: DoS Hulk, PortScan, DDoS, DoS GoldenEye, FTP-Patator, SSH-Patator, DoS slowloris, and DoS Slowhttp.
 The whole dataset has about 3 million data, however, due to the extremely unbalanced distribution of categorizes, that is about 75 percentage of the data is benign, we select about 540,000 data for experiment, of which the ratio of training and test-validation data is about 9:1.
 Meanwhile, the labeled training data of the server accounts for about 5 percentage of the total training data.

 Furthermore, in order to evaluate the performance of our scheme under different data distributions, we design two different scenarios, namely basic and balanced scenarios, whose data distributions are shown in Table \ref{dataset}.
 In the basic scenario, the distribution of classes and samples among different clients is highly unbalanced.
 It represents a real IoT network in which some devices work normally and perform the expected operations while others suffer from multiple attacks.
 In the balanced scenario, the data of each client is independent and identically distributed, and only the amount of their data is different.
 Meanwhile, Shannon Entropy \cite{Shannon} is used to measure the imbalance of the local data of each client $C_i$, which can be given by